 The credit limit for counterparty bank is fixed based on their financial performance as per the latest audited financials.
-Various financial parameters such as Capital, Networth etc., are taken into consideration while assigning the limit.
-Credit exposure is monitored to ensure it does not exceed the approved credit limit.
+Various financial parameters such as Capital, Net worth etc., are taken into consideration while assigning the limit.
+Credit exposures are monitored to ensure that they do not exceed the approved credit limits.